 Wherever you get squeaks, pops, and rattles, the DuPont Teflon Silicone Lubricant can solve your problem at a glance.
 Its light-duty, Teflon Fluoropolymer formulation makes it ideal for lubricating any non-metal stuff you need.

-This grease could also protect the materials from rust attack, corrosion, and oxidation so that it can work better and last longer.
+This grease could also protect the materials from rust attack, corrosion, and oxidation so that they can work better and last longer.
 It’s a silicone-based lubricant that is moisture and air resistant and can repel water.

-As it’s also a silicone-based grease, it’ll work well on plastics and rubber, which makes it another best lubricant for car door hinges and windows, waterproof flashlights seal, plumbing fixtures, sliding doors, and windows, etc.
+As it’s also a silicone-based grease, it’ll work well on plastics and rubber, which makes it another best lubricant for car door hinges and windows, waterproof flashlights seal, plumbing fixtures, sliding doors, windows, etc.

 “What is the best lubricant for door locks?” – you might have asked this question at the hardware stores.
 Hmm, I feel your pain.
 It’s so embarrassing when you need to open the door, and then you see that the lock doesn’t turn at all, after putting the key into it.

 What if, if only a few squeezes of a graphite lube tube can solve the problem?
 Within a few seconds?
-And that costs way more less than a locksmith?
+And that costs way less than a locksmith?
 That’s exactly what I’m going to tell you.

 “You know, it’s a lot cheaper than calling a locksmith.
 I just applied only a couple of squirts of this powdered lubricant into a lock that got stuck.
-It had fixed the lock.” – saying John A. Tandlich, a happy customer who used the AGS Graphite Extra Fine lubricant to fix his lock.
+It had fixed the lock.” – saying John A. Sandwich, a happy customer who used the AGS Graphite Extra Fine lubricant to fix his lock.

 Liquid lubricant attracts dust, which makes it gummy.
 If you use that inside of a lock, it’d stick the pins.
 So, always use powdered graphite when it comes to lubricating a lock, which is the best lubricant for door locks without any doubt.
 It’ll lubricate the pins of the lock and protect it from being frozen.
 That’ll add a lot of life to your lock.